Presentation program

+List of presentation programs

+History

-Autographix, and Dicomed.
-It became quite easy to make last-minute changes compared to traditional typesetting and pasteup.
+Using Autographix and Dicomed, it became quite easy to make last-minute changes compared to traditional typesetting and pasteup.
 It was also a lot easier to produce a large number of slides in a small amount of time.
 However, these workstations also required skilled operators, and a single workstation represented an investment of $50,000 to $200,000 (in 1979 dollars).

 In the mid-1980s developments in the world of computers changed the way presentations were created.
 Inexpensive, specialized applications now made it possible for anyone with a PC to create professional-looking presentation graphics.

 Originally these programs were used to generate 35 mm slides, to be presented using a slide projector.
 As these programs became more common in the late 1980s several companies set up services that would accept the shows on diskette and create slides using a film recorder or print transparencies.
 In the 1990s dedicated LCD-based screens that could be placed on the projectors started to replace the transparencies, and by the early 2000s they had almost all been replaced by video projectors.

-The first commercial computer software specifically intended for creating WYSIWYG presentations was developed at Hewlett Packard in 1979 and called BRUNO and later HP-Draw.
+The first commercial computer software specifically intended for creating WYSIWYG presentations was developed at Hewlett-Packard in 1979 and called BRUNO and later HP-Draw.
 The first microcomputer-based presentation software was Cromemco's Slidemaster, developed by John F. Dunn and released by Cromemco in 1981.
 The first software displaying a presentation on a personal computer screen was VCN ExecuVision, developed in 1982.
 This program allowed users to choose from a library of images to accompany the text of their presentation.
 Harvard Graphics was introduced for MS-DOS and Lotus Freelance Graphics was introduced for DOS and OS/2 in 1986.
 PowerPoint was introduced for the Macintosh computer in 1987.

+The first web-based presentation program was called ThinkFree Show, it launched in 2001 as part of the ThinkFree Office suite.
+Another web-based presentation program called Google Docs Presentations was introduced a few years later in 2007, it later became Google Slides.